teamhanko/hanko/frontend-sdk/README.md

 - `ConfigClient` - A class to fetch configurations.
 - `UserClient` - A class to manage users.
-- `WebauthnClient` - A class to handle WebAuthN-related functionalities.
+- `WebauthnClient` - A class to handle WebAuthn-related functionalities.
 - `PasswordClient` - A class to manage passwords and password logins.
 - `PasscodeClient` - A class to handle passcode logins.

 ### Utilities

-- `WebauthnSupport` - A class to check the browser's WebAuthN support.
+- `WebauthnSupport` - A class to check the browser's WebAuthn support.

 ### DTOs